👀 Solink Secure Summit ’25 open for registration.

 • Communicating the purpose and scope of monitoring: Clearly explain that monitoring aims to protect both the company and its employees by preventing theft and ensuring a safe workplace.

-• Framing technology as a productivity tool: Instead of presenting monitoring software as a surveillance tool, emphasize its benefits in aiding employee productivity and self-management.
+• Framing technology as a productivity tool: Instead of presenting monitoring software as a cloud video security tool, emphasize its benefits in aiding employee productivity and self-management.

 • Seeking feedback and offering training: Involve employees in the selection and implementation process of new technologies, providing training on how to use these tools effectively and safely.